qtproject/pyside-pyside-setup/sources/pyside6/doc/developer/freethreading.md

-before `destroy()` detaches `cptr` and again where `destroy()` is past but the memory is not, between the check and the write in `setCppPointer()`, inside a traversal of the class-inheritance graph with one iterator alive, and between the lookup that misses an instance meta object and the commit that publishes one.
+before `destroy()` detaches `cptr` and again where `destroy()` is past but the memory is not, between the check and the write in `setCppPointer()`, inside a traversal of the class-inheritance graph with one iterator alive, between the lookup that misses an instance meta object and the commit that publishes one, and before `setParent()` publishes a new edge.
 `Shiboken.failpointNames()` lists what a build has; a release build has none and the tests skip.